 Teaching: Reviewing first steps and Developing the next

-An opportunity for you to review your first teaching experiences at Oxford and plan your next steps in teaching
+An opportunity for you to review your first teaching experiences at Oxford, and to develop your next steps.

-This is an opportunity for you to think about your first teaching experiences at Oxford and to discuss these with others who are also new to university teaching from within MPLS.
+This is an opportunity for you to think about your first teaching experiences at Oxford and to discuss them with others who are also new to university teaching from within MPLS.

 Areas covered in this interactive workshop will include: